zaktech96/vsionboard/README.md

    nvm install 22 --lts
    ```

-## Quick Setup

-First, gather your API keys from the following services:
+3. Gather your API keys from the following services:

    - **Supabase** (Database)
      - Create account at [Supabase](https://supabase.com)